 After retrieving her new First Degree Black Belt from her dresser, she placed it in her gear bag along with a bottle of cold water.
 She decided there was still enough time to unpack the few remaining boxes.
 As she removed the final item from the last box, she promised herself she would maintain the current immaculate look of her apartment.

 Chelsea covered her soon-to-be cold body with her black wool coat, hat, and scarf.
 She grabbed her gear bag and headed out the door for her first class of the new year.
 Before the holidays, Mrs. Grubka, the owner and Chief Instructor of the Chicago ATA Martial Arts Academy, had announced that a new Tae Kwon Do instructor would begin teaching at the first of the year.
 As Chelsea walked to the Karate school, she wondered what her new teacher looked like.

 Terri Talley Venters,

 Terri received her Bachelor’s degree in Accounting and Master’s degree in Taxation from the University of Florida.
 She is a licensed CPA and a Second Degree Black Belt in Taekwondo.
-She lives in St. Augustine, Florida, with her husband, Garrison, and their two sons.
+She lives on the water in Florida, with her husband, Garrison, and their two sons.

 Terri is the daughter of Leslie S. Talley, author of Make Old Bones and Bred In The Bone which are also available from Wild Child Publishing.